danintel/sawtooth-faq/settings.rst

     Adds the enclave measurement for your enclave to the blockchain for the validator registry transaction processor to use to check signup information.
     From ``poet enclave --enclave-module sgx measurement`` or (for PoET CFT) ``poet enclave measurement`` sawtooth.poet.ztest_minimum_win_count
-    For Z Test: minimum win count, to test a node is not winning too frequently
+    For Z Test: minimum win count, to test a node is not winning too frequently.
+    For test networks, disable by setting to 999999999, which gives you several decades before the Z test kicks in (16 years * 5 validators @ 30 seconds/block).
+This test is meant to catch rogue validators who have broken their enclave and are publishing too frequently.
+The Z Test doesn't work on small networks because all validators publish often

 sawtooth.publisher.max_batches_per_block
     Maximum batches allowed per block (e.g., 100)